BUCK converter using low side N-Channel MOSFET

 So how it works?

 Besides turning the load on, the inductor is also energized.
-Which is later released when the MOSFET is in off position and the current flows through this way:
+This is later released when the MOSFET is in off position and the current flows through this way:

 This way the conversion process is done.
 Depending on the on-time and off-time i.e. the duty cycle, the power delivered to the load is controlled.
 More the duty cycle, more power to the load.
 Is it complex?
 I don’t think so.